CrypticSignal/video-quality-metrics/README.md

 *(VMAF is calculated by default unless the `-dqs` argument is specified).*

-**Option 2:**
+# You want to trancode a video and calculate the quality achieved with different CRF values OR presets:
+There are two options:
+1. **Compare the quality achieved with different CRF values:**

+The program will automatically transcode the original video with every CRF value that you specify (using the `-crf` argument) without having to manually start a new transcode with a different CRF value.

+Example: `python video-metrics.py -ovp original.mp4 -e x264 -crf 18 19 20 -p medium -ssim -psnr`

+*(VMAF is calculated by default unless the `-dqs` argument is specified).*

-Transcode a video file (using the x264 or x265 encoder) and calculate the quality of the transcoded video file(s).
-This is useful if you want to compare the quality achieved with the various presets that are available with x264 and x265 (check out the "Choose a preset and tune" section [here](https://trac.ffmpeg.org/wiki/Encode/H.264#FAQ)).
-This program will automatically transcode the original video with every preset that you specify (using the `-p` argument)  without having to manually start a new encode with each preset.
-Also, for each preset that the video was encoded with, the following data is presented in a table and saved in a file named **Table.txt**:
+**2. Compare the quality achieved with the various presets that are available with x264 and x265 (check out the "Choose a preset and tune" section [here](https://trac.ffmpeg.org/wiki/Encode/H.264#FAQ)):**

+The program will automatically transcode the original video with every preset that you specify (using the `-p` argument)  without having to manually start a new encode with each preset.

+Example: `python video-metrics.py -ovp original.mp4 -e x264 -p medium fast faster veryfast -ssim -psnr`

+*(VMAF is calculated by default unless the `-dqs` argument is specified).*

+Also, for each CRF value/preset that the video was encoded with, the following data is presented in a table and saved in a file named **Table.txt**:
 1. Time taken to encode the video (in seconds)
 2. Resulting filesize (MB)
 3. Filesize compared to the original (as a percentage)